PteroLabsAI/PteroSim-UAV-Simulator/README.md

 ## About

 PteroSim is a UAV simulation platform for drone development, testing, and research.
 Accurate 6-DOF flight dynamics, native **PX4** and **ArduPilot** SITL support, and a full programmatic API.
-Free to use, no strings attached.

 ## Features